Frequently Asked Questions

 How do I record my interviews?

 At this point, most of us are more familiar with video conferencing than we’d probably like to be.
-Fortunately, that will come in handy for podcasting, You can record your calls on one or split tracks through Zoom or Skype, just check the options.
+Fortunately, that will come in handy for podcasting.
+You can record your calls on one or split tracks through Zoom, just check the options.
 If you’re meeting through Microsoft Teams or another video conferencing software, you can record the audio directly in your DAW.
+Squadcast is another popular option.

 How can I make cover art and graphics for my show?